Jacksparrow120/CREW_AI/README.md

     SERPER_API_KEY=your_serper_api_key
     OPENAI_API_KEY=your_openai_api_key
     ```
+    Using OPENAPI Key is optional as I have used local LLM.

 4. **Place your PDF report**:
     Ensure you have your blood test report in the root directory.
 The provided sample report is `WM17S.pdf`.

+5. **LLM-setup**:
+   For this Project I have used "openhermes" which is free and local LLM provided by Ollama.

 ## Running the Project